-This is really a nice shrub to have around for the wildlife benefits, beauty, and culinary uses.
+Known for wildlife benefits, beauty, and culinary uses.
 In Spring, Spicebush stands out in the forest with yellow flowers.
-During Summer, this plant attracts Spricebush Swallowtail butterflies/caterpillars.
-Late Summer – early Fall, female plants produce peppery-tasting berries that be eaten as a snack or saved for later use.
+During Summer, this plant attracts Spicebush Swallowtail butterflies/caterpillars.
+Late Summer – early Fall, female plants produce peppery-tasting berries that can be eaten as a snack or saved for later use.
 A tea can be made from the aromatic leaves and twigs, and the dried and powdered fruit can be used as a spice.

 Good shrub for naturalizing!
 Performs well in moist soils.